Pre-proposal deadline: November 28

 The following criteria are the primary considerations for support from the Institute:

-Those are the two primary considerations for funding.
-Additional characteristics may be used for prioritizing projects, including:
+Additional characteristics may be used for prioritizing projects, include:

 - The proposed project should have reasonable potential for sustained activity beyond the period of Institute support (i.e., ability to attract extramural funding).

-- The proposed project should involve students to the extent appropriate in order to enhance interdisciplinary learning and raise incoming students' awareness of Colgate’s science programs.
+- The proposed project should involve students to the extent appropriate in order to enhance interdisciplinary learning and raise student awareness of Colgate’s science programs.

 - Satisfactory progress on the proposed project would not be possible through internal funding sources (e.g., departmental funds, Research Council funds).